Capture of Peshawar (1834)

+Charles Masson, pseudonym of a deserter from the army of The East India Company was an eyewitness to the event and has left a detailed account.

+Events

 Following the collapse of the Durrani Empire, Afghanistan split into many different states to where virtually every city was autonomous or independent in some shape or form, with states like the Principality of Qandahar and the Emirate of Herat being formed.
-Maharaj Ranjit Singh sent General Hari Singh Nalwa and Mahan Singh Mirpuri as Nalwa's deputy commander to capture Peshawar.
+Maharaj Ranjit Singh sent General Hari Singh Nalwa and Mahan Singh Hazarawala as Nalwa's deputy commander to capture Peshawar.
 After brief fighting, Hari Singh Nalwa captured the city.
-The news of the capture of Peshawar quickly reached Kabul.
-Learning of his deposed brothers defeat.
+The news of the capture of Peshawar quickly reached Kabul and Dost Mohammad Khan, learning of his deposed brothers defeat.
 Hari Singh Nalwa was appointed as governor of the city by Maharaja Ranjit Singh.